Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Estimators

 \subsection{Panel Clusterwise Regression estimator}

-Next, we discuss an alternative estimator, the panel clusterwise regression (PCR) estimator.
-This estimator has gained popularity in the econometrics literature with the work of \cite{bonhomme_grouped_2015}.
-The main advantage is that it can accommodate a broader class of models.
-Algorithm \ref{algo:simple_kmeans} requires unit-by-unit coefficient estimates.
-It results in the shortcoming of not being able to accommodate important generalizations of the model in \eqref{eq:main_model}, such as grouped fixed effects \citep{bonhomme_grouped_2015} or group-specific structural breaks {\citep{okui_heterogeneous_2021}.} In addition, it is unfeasible when $T < K$.
-The PCR estimator can be used to estimate these models.
+The panel clusterwise regression (PCR) estimator, a panel data analog of clusterwise regression methods \citep{spath79}, gained prominence in econometrics following the work of \citet{bonhomme_grouped_2015}.
+The main advantage of this estimator, relative to the alternative clustering approach introduced below, namely TSK, is that it can accommodate a broader class of models.
+In particular, it can be extended to incorporate important generalizations of \eqref{eq:main_model}, such as GFE \citep{bonhomme_grouped_2015} or group-specific structural breaks \citep{okui_heterogeneous_2021}.
+Moreover, unlike related two-step procedures based on unit-by-unit estimation, such as \citet{wan2025conditional}, it does not require the number of regressors to be smaller than the time dimension.

 Consider the following least squares estimator of the group membership variables and the group-specific parameters: